 The place of marketing in our economy.
 Analysis of the market structure by function, institutions, and commodities.
 Consumer and organizational activities reviewed.
-Prerequisites: EC 011, EC 012; MATH 019 or MATH 021; STAT 141 or STAT 143 or EC 170 or PSYS 053 and PSYS 054; Business Administration, Computer Science & Information Systems, Engineering Management majors; Business Administration minor; Sports Management minor with Instructor permission; minimum Junior standing.
+Prerequisites: EC 012 with a minimum grade of C-; MATH 019 or MATH 021 with a minimum grade of C-; STAT 141 or STAT 143 or EC 170 with a minimum grade of C-, or PSYS 053 with a minimum grade of C- and PSYS 054 with a minimum grade of C-; Business Administration, Computer Science & Information Systems, Engineering Management majors; Business Administration minor; Sports Management minor with Instructor permission; minimum Junior standing.

 This online course combines lecture material and discussion formats (using the online tools).
 Readings include material from the text and a required case packet.

-Grades for this course will be based on the following: two exams, two individual case analyses assignments, and class participation through the online discussion board and blog.
+Grades for this course will be based on the following: two exams, two individual case analyses assignments, and class participation through the online discussion board.

 Note: These dates may change before registration begins.

 |Last Day to Withdraw with 50% Refund|

 |BSAD 101 OL1||Business Administration: Business Savvy (online)||to||N/A||See Notes||3||61412|